-he Neo-Expressionism movement emerged towards the end of the 1970s and was considered both a late Modernist and early Postmodern painting and sculptural style.
+The Neo-Expressionism movement emerged towards the end of the 1970s and was considered both a late Modernist and early Postmodern painting and sculptural style.
 Developing in reaction to conceptual and minimal art, Neo-Expressionism was said to have been overtly inspired by the German Expressionist movement.
-The type of works to emerge from this period in art were often quite vivid and abstract, as recognizable objects made up the subject matter and were roughly portrayed in an emotional way.
+The type of works to emerge from this period in art were often quite vivid and abstract, as recognizable objects made up the subject matter and were roughly portrayed emotionally.

 - 1 A History of the Neo-Expressionism Movement